Army Combat Fitness Test

-The United States Army Combat Fitness Test (ACFT) is the fitness test for the United States Army.
+The United States Army Combat Fitness Test (ACFT) was the fitness test for the United States Army.
 It was designed to better reflect the stresses of a combat environment, to address the poor physical fitness of recruits, and to reduce the risk of musculoskeletal injuries for service members.
-It consists of six events.
-Each event is graded on a scale from 0 to 100 points.
-A minimum of 60 points is required to pass each event.
-The maximum score is a 600.
-The test is the US Army's fitness test of record since October 2022.
+It consisted of six events.
+Each event was graded on a scale from 0 to 100 points.
+A minimum of 60 points was required to pass each event.
+The maximum score was a 600.
+The test was the US Army's fitness test of record from October 2022 to June 2025.
+Being replaced by the Army Fitness Test (AFT).

 Development

 The ACFT was developed to more closely measure "combat-readiness", after it was found that more battlefield evacuations were performed during the Iraq War and the War in Afghanistan due to musculoskeletal injuries than were due to the ongoing fighting.
 Such injuries may also be a significant contributing factor in the attrition rate for current service members.

 It was also designed to address the "declining health and fitness standards of incoming recruits".
 Studies leading up to the release of the new standard indicated an "increase of overweight recruits who can't pass entry-level physical fitness tests" as well as an increase in injuries resulting from the poor physical condition of new soldiers.

 The ACFT began development in 2013, and was based on a set of 113 essential "warrior tasks and drills" laid out in army doctrine, as well as feedback from those who had completed tours in Iraq and Afghanistan.
 The test replaced the United States Army Physical Fitness Test in October 2022.
 In 2019, the new test was fielded with 63 Reserve and National Guard units.
 It is the first change in the US Army physical fitness test in four decades.

 Before being finalized, the ACFT went through several changes.
 Such changes included removal of the "leg tuck" and replacing it with a plank and changing scores to be age- and gender-dependent.
 Initially, the ACFT was planned to be scored without regard for age and gender.
 Instead, soldiers were assigned to one of three tiers based on their military occupational specialty.
 However, this 'do-not-adjust' policy caused a debate whether it would penalize women and overshadow expertise and intellectual preparations.
 Eventually, age- and gender- based scoring was introduced.